 17. Reach Out to a Facebook Group

-There are plenty of Facebook groups for nervous flyers to join so you can commiserate and help boost each other up.
+There are plenty of Facebook groups for nervous flyers or people scared of flying to join so you can commiserate and help boost each other up.

 One thing that many of them to is offer to have people “track your flight” while you’re on it, which may feel comforting as you have people who are essentially aware of where you are and tracking you as you travel.

 18. Take Something to Calm Down Before a Flight